Design infringement is theft (and big brands are getting away)

 Securing design rights is essential to protecting the intellectual property of your business.
 Whether you are a designer, small business owner, or operating in creative sectors of the UK market, understanding design rights infringement and how to protect yourself from it can make a world of difference.

 The UK offers both registered and unregistered protections, each useful in different scenarios.
-To protect your business, you should know the following information about design infringement.
+To protect your business, you should know the following information about design rights infringement.

-What are design rights?
+What is design right?

 Key take away?
 Design rights focus solely on how things look.

-The two types of design rights are:
+The two types of design rights

 Registered design rights: